Tom4257644/blackjackChromeExtension/README.md

 <h2>Description</h2>
 This is a project I started to teach myself DOM with JavaScript as it was a skill I was looking to implement in some of my other web projects.
 The project features a fully functional blackjack game with all game logic and a betting system included.
 This project has been approved by the Chrome Store and is currently listed here, https://chromewebstore.google.com/detail/blackjack-by-tom/pmhlnhkpkibmmdnkknhdjhaeeolhhbfe.
 <br />
-Currently, it has 400 active users.
+Currently, it has 800 active users and is under review for a styling facelift.
 <br />